Followb1ind1y/Generated-Pokemon/README.md

 ## **Dataset**

 All the training data used in this project are from [Pokemon Images Dataset](https://www.kaggle.com/datasets/kvpratama/pokemon-images-dataset).
-This dataset contains 819 pokemon images.
+This dataset contains 819 pokemon images, white background in jpg format.

 ## **Demonstration**
 * **Pokemon Dataset:**